Mitch Epstein: Personal life

-His first marriage to director Mira Nair ended in divorce.
+Epstein's first marriage to director Mira Nair ended in divorce around 1990 or 1991.
 Epstein experienced "uncomfortable" racial discrimination due to his interracial relationship with Nair.

-Epstein identified his travels in India for his photography work and as part of Nair's various film productions as perspective-shifting.
-He describes the trips to India as the among the most important experiences in his life.
+He has identified his travels in India for his photography work and as part of Nair's various film productions as perspective-shifting.
+He describes the trips to India as among the most important experiences in his life.

-He currently lives in New York with his wife and frequent collaborator Susan Bell, and his daughter.